agruen/Working-Papers/README.md

-# projects
+# Working Papers
-Small projects for tools I use
+Drafts, in shareable form, of various small scripts, tools, documents, or other writing/code I use at [Working Paper](workingpaper.co).